andrew/ultimate-awesome/README.md

 - [fucking-awesome-dotnet-core](https://github.com/Correia-jpv/fucking-awesome-dotnet-core) - 🐝 A collection of awesome .NET core libraries, tools, frameworks and software.
 With up-to-date repository stars⭐ and forks🍴.
 - [awesome-monodevelop](https://github.com/jsuarezruiz/awesome-monodevelop) - A curated list of awesome Visual Studio for macOS and MonoDevelop addins, tools and resources.
 - [awesome-dnn](https://github.com/DnnFree/awesome-dnn) - Awesome things related to DNN (DotNetNuke).
+- [awsome-dotnet](https://github.com/stackdev19/awsome-dotnet) - About A collection of awesome .NET libraries, tools, frameworks and software.
 - [fucking-awesome-dotnet](https://github.com/correia-jpv/fucking-awesome-dotnet) - A collection of awesome .NET libraries, tools, frameworks and software. 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [awesome-dotnet](https://github.com/ElliotOne/awesome-dotnet) - A collection of awesome .NET libraries, frameworks and tools.
 - [Awesome-Unity](https://github.com/zhenhaiwang/Awesome-Unity) - List of game frameworks programming resources for Unity.